Moeinh77/Moeinh77/README.md

 - 👋 Hi, I’m Moein
+- :books: I have a BSc in Computer Engineering and currently I'm getting my Master's in Computer Science
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning more about Transformer Networks and their application in Bioinformatics
+- 🌱 I'm currently researching Transformers and their applications in computational biology
-- :books: I have a BSc in Computer Engineering and currently I'm getting my Master's in Computer Science
-- 📫 YOu can reach me by sending me and email or connect with me on LinkedIn
+- 📫 You can reach me by sending me an email or connect with me on LinkedIn

 <!---
 Moeinh77/Moeinh77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.